awaisrauf/ee512/about.md

 *Office hours*: I am typically in my office from 11a onwards on weekdays.
 For any course related queries visit the TAs first and if your question is not resolved set an appointment with me via email.

 #### Bio
-Dr. Ali Ahmed is currently Assistant Professor in the Department of Electrical Engineering atInformation Tecnology University, Lahore.
+<p> Dr. Ali Ahmed is currently Assistant Professor in the Department of Electrical Engineering atInformation
+Tecnology University, Lahore.
 Prior to that he worked as a postdoctoral associate at the Department of Mathematics, MIT from 2014 to 2016, and as a postdoctoral fellow at the Institute of Computational and Experimental Research in Mathematics (ICERM) at Brown University, USA.
 He completed his PhD in electrical engineering from Georgia Institute of Technology (GaTech), USA, and has been working in the Center of Signal and Information Processing (CSIP) at GaTech.
 During his PhD he spent the summer of 2012 at Duke University, USA in a research program on high dimensional data analysis techniques.
 He received an MS in Mathematics from the Georgia Institute of Technology, Atlanta, USA; and an MS in electrical engineering from the University of Michigan, Ann Arbor, USA; and a B.Sc. in electrical engineering from the University of Engineering and Technology, Lahore.
 Ali Ahmed is also a recipient of the Fulbright fellowship award for MS leading to PhD.
-His research interests include compressive sensing, inverse problems in imaging, convex geometry, low-rank matrix recovery, sparse approximations, and applications of low-dimensional signal models in signal processing, and machine learning.
-His PhD research includes a significant contributions towards the important blind deconvolution problem in signal processing and communications.
+His research interests include compressive sensing, inverse problems in imaging, convex geometry, low-rank matrix recovery, sparse approximations, and applications of low-dimensional signal model s in signal processing, and machine learning.
+His PhD research includes a significant contributions towards the important blind deconvolution problem in signal processing and communications. </p>
 ### Teaching Assistant
 We will have two TAs for this course.
 #### Muhammad Asim